 In order to comply with your responsibilities under the Copyright Act, you need to understand the requirements of the Act in an educational institution, and to label (attribute) resources correctly

-Use our Copyright Guide to work out what you can copy, and how to correctly attribute your third-party content.
+Use the DTWD Copyright Advisor to work out what you can copy, and how to correctly attribute your third-party content.

 Do you have a Copyright query?
 Email firstname.lastname@example.org for help

-Check the Learning Development Unit calendar for upcoming training sessions, or speak to your Campus Librarian.
+Check the Learning Development Unit calendar for upcoming training sessions.

 South Metropolitan TAFE staff members can apply to become Library members.
 Contact your Campus Library for information on how to become a member.
 A Library card will be created for you upon your enrolment in the Library system.
 You must have a valid Staff ID card to borrow library material.